DanJecu/danJecu/README.md

  ## About me

-#### I'm a passionate self-taught full stack developer focused on optimizing business operations.
+#### I am a passionate full-stack developer with a life-long learning mentality, dedicated to optimizing business operations through user-first design and custom software solutions.
-#### My go-to technologies include Typescript, React, NodeJS, and Python.
-These powerful tools allow me to create custom software solutions tailored to the unique needs of each business I work with.
-Whether it's automating manual processes, optimizing workflows, or unlocking new insights from data, I'm always eager to leverage my skills and expertise to help businesses achieve their goals.
+#### With a strong background in data analysis, I specialize in creating responsive layouts using the powerful JavaScript stack of React and NodeJS, as well as Typescript, Python and SQL.
+My expertise in automating manual processes, optimizing workflows, and uncovering new insights from data enables me to create tailored solutions that meet the unique needs of each business I work with.

 #